SIVAmech123/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ```

 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: RajalakshmiR
+Developed by: SIVAKUMAR R
-RegisterNumber:  212223110037
+RegisterNumber:  212223230209

 ```
 ## AIM: